-- Class Discussions: You are expected to contribute your own ideas.
-AI tools may be used for background research before class, but not during discussions. - Podcasts/Media/Articles: You are expected to listen/watch/read the podcasts/videos/articles assigned to you.
+- Podcasts/Media/Articles: You are expected to listen/watch/read the podcasts/videos/articles assigned to you.
 In addition, you may use AI to generate study notes or summaries for personal use, but reflections and discussion responses should be your own.
-In other words, AI is not allowed to replace your completion of the assignment. - Position Papers: You may use AI to brainstorm topics, outline arguments, identify sources, or check grammar.
-The writing, analysis, and argumentation must be original and in your own voice.
-Any AI assistance should be disclosed by submitting an AI transcript. - Best Practices: - \ Use AI tools as a way to clarify concepts, get examples, or explore multiple perspectives. - \ Use AI to check for grammar and improve your writing.
+In other words, AI is not allowed to replace your completion of the assignment. - Reading the textbook: You may use AI tools to help you understand concepts from the textbook.
+For example, you may ask an AI chat to further explain a concept or provide examples.
+Thus, AI tools can be used to review concepts or seek clarification, but this should supplement-not replace-your own learning. - HW: You may use AI tools to help you understand concepts from the HW, but you are not allowed to ask AI tools to solve questions for you.
+Cengage may offer its own AI assistant. - Best Practices: - \ Use AI tools as a way to clarify concepts, get examples, or explore multiple perspectives.

+- \ Use AI to check for grammar and improve your writing.
 However, remember to keep your authentic voice. - \ Critically evaluate AI output.
 AI can make mistakes or present incomplete information.
 For example, AI could make up a source or hallucinate information from a source.
 Students are responsible for checking the quality of the AI output.
 Any made-up information included in any assignment will be considered a violation of the AI policy. - \ Keep documentation of your AI usage.
 I reserve the right to request an AI transcript if AI was used.
 Failure to save and provide such chat will result in zero for the assignment.